 YOUR CALL TO ACTION!

-- When facing any decision between two (or more) choices, get it out of your head and onto paper.
+- Get it out of your head and onto paper.
 Your mind will feel clearer and the answer will be easier to see.
 Use my Challenge Solver Action Sheet.

 - Use Visualisation: ‘Feel’ your life as if you have made one choice.
 Then do the same for the other(s).
 What’s your heart telling you to do?